elunna/recipes/drinks_and_smoothies/lemon lime zinger.md

 ## Ingredients
 1/2 lemon, juiced
 1/2 lime, juiced
-1 teaspoon fresh ginger, zested
+1 tsp fresh ginger, zested
-12 ounces sparkling water
+12 oz sparkling water

 ## Instructions
 1. SQUEEZE the lemon and lime into a glass and